AndrewJBateman/ionic-react-firebase/README.md

 ## Status & To-Do List

-* Status: Tutorial completed - all 26 videos completed
+* Status: Tutorial completed - all 26 videos completed.Register and Login functions work however when routed to /dashboard just shows a blank screen.
-* To-Do: Complete series of videos
+* To-Do: Solve issue of /dashboard page - likely an issue with `Dashboard.tsx` - or maybe not.

 ## Inspiration